akajuvonen/simple-neuralnet-python/README.md

 The simplest way to run tests is running `nosetests -v` in the main directory.
 Nose must be installed for this to work.
 If the tests (this or Iris data test) cannot find the file `neuralnet.py`, you may need to export the neural net main folder to `PYTHONPATH` (on Linux).

 ## Iris data test
 In the folder `tests/` there is a file `iris_test.py`.
 Run this using `python iris_test.py`.
 It will test the network using Iris dataset and print the percentage of correct classifications.
+If everything is working correctly, the results should be at least 95% accurate.